RedisGraph/RedisGraph/docs/cypher_support.md

 - Modulo, exponentiation

 ### String operators
-String operators (STARTS WITH, ENDS WITH, CONTAINS) are not supported, though equivalent results can be obtained using string functions.
+String operators (STARTS WITH, ENDS WITH, CONTAINS) are supported.

 ### Boolean operators
 + AND
 + OR
-+ NOT (currently implemented with the syntax `<>`)
++ NOT

-  **Unsupported:**

-- XOR
++ XOR

 ### Other
-CASE operators are not supported.
+CASE expressions.

 ## Non-Cypher queries
 + RedisGraph provides the `GRAPH.EXPLAIN` command to print the execution plan of a provided query.